Electroweak Symmetry Breaking without the $\mu^2$ Term: Self Consistency of the Setup

-Finally, we show that the inclusion of the SM quantum corrections to the potential, generating a term of the form $|H|^4 \log(H^2/\mu_r^2)$ \cite{Coleman:1973jx}, only corresponds to a small perturbation of our setup, leading to little changes in the parameters $\lambda$ and $\bar c_6$.
+To conclude this section, we show that the inclusion of the SM quantum corrections to the potential, generating a term of the form $|H|^4 \log(H^2/\mu_r^2)$ \cite{Coleman:1973jx}, only corresponds to a small perturbation of our setup.
 Neglecting the tiny impact of light quarks, the SM contributions to the one-loop Coleman-Weinberg potential are given by (see, {\it e.g.}, \cite{Quiros:1999jp})

 Here, the tree-level field-dependent mass terms read